We are very limited with what we can carry on an airplane, but if you travel, then you really need an airport carry-on get home kit!

 - Leatherman Sidekick Carabiner Multipurpose Tool – A carabiner with bottle opener and small wrench.

-There is never going to be an Airport friendly kit that will let you carry 100% of the supplies you’ll need to get home from a long journey, but these carefully chosen items should allow you a great start.
+There is never going to be an Airport friendly kit that will let you carry 100% of the supplies you’ll need to go to or from during a long journey, but these carefully chosen items should provide you with a great start.